osuushi/osuushi.github.com/_posts/2012-3-19-smoothjsdemo.md

 To show off the sort of stuff you can do with the [Smooth.js interpolation library](https://github.com/osuushi/Smooth.js), I've put together  [a demo](/plotdemo016.html) showing how it can be used to perform highly customizable interpolation of two  dimensional points.
-You can check out [CoffeeScript source](https://github.com/osuushi/osuushi.github.com/blob/master/js/smooth-0.1.6-demo.coffee) for this demo.
 The interface code depends on jQuery and jQuery UI.
+You can check out the [CoffeeScript source](https://github.com/osuushi/osuushi.github.com/blob/master/js/smooth-0.1.6-demo.coffee) for this demo.

 There's a lot going on in there, and most of it is code for handling the UI, but I want to talk specifically about the drawing code.